 Follow the link to rent a pocket wifi device from Alldaywifi.
 I suggest reserving it at least a week before your trip.

-It’s highly recommended you invest in the 5-day Istanbul Museum Pass.
-For 125TL, it gives you access to most of the sites mentioned here along with a few others within 120 hours after its first use.
-To give you an idea how much money you’ll be saving, admission to the museums suggested in this guide — Ayasofya, Topkapi Palace, the Archaeology Museums, and Ibrahim Pasa Palace — amounts to 125TL, so you’ll already be recouping your investment just by visiting those four sites alone.
+For 185TL, the Istanbul Museum Pass gives you access to most of the sites mentioned in this guide along with a few others within 120 hours after its first use.
+To give you an idea how much money you’ll be saving, admission to the museums suggested here — Ayasofya, Topkapi Palace (with Harem), and the Archaeology Museums — amounts to 185TL, so you’ll already be recouping your investment just by visiting those three sites.
 On top of that, a valid museum pass entitles you to 25% off on a Short Bosphorus Cruise and 20% off on a Full Bosphorus Tour with Şehir Hatları.

-Available at the ticketing office of any participating museum, it’ll save you a lot of time as well since you won’t have to line up to buy tickets at every site.
+The Istanbul Museum Pass will save you a lot of time as well since you won’t have to line up to buy tickets at every site.
 Some of these museums are hugely popular, especially during peak seasons, so lines can get pretty long.
-Check out this post on Turkey Travel Planner for a list of participating museums.
+Check out the Müze Kart website for a list of participating museums.

 4. Know When Museums are Closed

 Many of Istanbul’s museums and attractions are closed one or two days of the week.
 Know when they close so you can plan your trip accordingly.

 - Istanbul Archaeology Museums — Monday

 - Topkapi Palace — Tuesday